- In order to design and test apps without using real IoT boards, you need the best IoT simulators.

 You can use this tool in a variety of fields, including wearables and medical devices, drones, connected cars, industrial equipment, and more.
-Ansys’ IoT simulation solutions helps you build more affordable and profitable devices.
+Ansys’ IoT simulation solutions help you build more affordable and profitable devices.

 IBM’s Bluemix is an innovative cloud platform that allows you to sample the company’s Internet of Things Platform even if you don’t have a physical device using simulated data.

 The built-in web console dashboards lets you monitor and analyze your simulated IoT data and then use it to build and optimize your own apps.
-The tool supports a wide variety of functions for manipulating data, storing it and even for interfacing with social media.
+The tool supports a wide variety of functions for manipulating data, storing it and even interfacing with social media.

 For more information, go to IBM’s Bluemix webpage.

 IoT simulators are great tools to build and test future IoT devices and networks in a virtual lab.
-They allow developers to reduce cost, take their ideas from zero to one and then scale from one to million in order to roll out products faster.
+They allow developers to reduce cost, take their ideas from zero to one and then scale from one to a million in order to roll out products faster.